jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

     Use `vcgencmd get_mem arm && vcgencmd get_mem gpu` to verify the split between CPU and GPU memory.

 Note:  Rpi4 currently doesn't support HWA decoding, only HWA encoding of H.264.
 [Active cooling](https://www.jeffgeerling.com/blog/2019/raspberry-pi-4-needs-fan-heres-why-and-how-you-can-add-one) is required, passive cooling is insufficient for transcoding.
 For Rpi3 in testing, transcoding was not working fast enough to run in real time because the video was being resized.

+### Verifying Transcodes

+To verify that you are using the proper libraries, run this command against your transcoding log.
+This can be found at Admin Dashboard > Logs, and /var/log/jellyfin if instead via the repository.

+grep -A2 'Stream mapping:' /var/log/jellyfin/ffmpeg-transcode-85a68972-7129-474c-9c5d-2d9949021b44.txt

+This returned the result:

+Stream mapping:
+Stream #0:0 -> #0:0 (hevc (native) -> h264 (h264_omx))
+Stream #0:1 -> #0:1 (aac (native) -> mp3 (libmp3lame))

+stream #0:0 used software to decode hevc and used HWA to encode.

+stream #0:1 used software to transcode completely.
+That's fine, it doesn't consume as much processing power.